kevin-44/WAX_ExpressTrade_Integration/README.md

 Sync your clock by executing `sudo apt install ntp -y`.

+> **Note**: This is vital, the shown two-factor authentication code may be invalid otherwise.

 You can then use [OTPHP](https://github.com/lelag/otphp) to generate a valid two-factor authentication code programmatically:

 ```